 On May 12, Kehagia Bey left Tripolitsa with 12,000 men, heading for Kalamata to take back the city from the Greeks.
 Kolokotronis was notified and attacked the Ottomans — with just 700 men.

 The battle continued until night without any side retreating.
 In the early hours of May 13, the Ottomans launched a new offensive.
 After 23 hours of fighting, Kehagia Bey ordered a retreat and Kolokotronis forced them to flee erratically, dropping their weapons.

 In total, the Ottomans had sustained 300 fatalities and there were more than 500 wounded, while the Greeks had only two deaths.
 The Greeks, who for the first time fought in an organized manner and using real strategy, then gained confidence, realizing their tactical superiority over the Ottomans.

 September 23, 1821: Greeks capture Tripolitsa

-After months of a siege, 15,000 Greek troops had surrounded Tripolitsa, waiting for the right moment to take over the main fort of the enemy in Morias.
+After months of siege, 15,000 Greek troops had surrounded Tripolitsa, waiting for the right moment to take over the main fort of the enemy in Morias.

 On September 23, the two sides were negotiating the conditions for the Ottomans to surrender, while the Albanian troops who fought on the side of the rulers were ready to leave the city.

-Because of the turmoil, the canon tower of the Nafplia gate of Nafplia was left unguarded.
+Because of the turmoil, the cannon tower of the Nafplia gate of Nafplia was left unguarded.
 In the morning, fifty men, on their own initiative, started climbing the wall by standing on top of each other’s shoulders.
 Once in, they opened the gate and raised the Greek flag.